 Our Current Heritage Projects

-The Mountain School and Rutherford Cottage.
-Both were lively places in the early twentieth century, brought to life by visionaries who shaped the lives of a generation.
-Through the restoration and adaptation of these two storied properties, we hope to follow in the footsteps of the Greenhams and Rutherfords, contribute to Alberta’s cultural and community life.
+The Mountain School and Rutherford Cottage were lively places in the early twentieth century, brought to life by visionaries who shaped the lives of a generation.
+Through restoration and adaptation of these two storied properties, we hope to follow in the footsteps of the Greenhams and Rutherfords, contribute to Alberta’s cultural and community life.

 We are also working with Shuswap Elders and other experts to document the kekulis, the pit houses of Banff National Park.
 These structures have a 4,000 year history and may represent the first built heritage in the Canadian Rockies.

 Our team is committed to moving forward sensibly, in environmentally-intelligent ways.
 We welcome your engagement and interest, hope you join us as we help build and maintain a culturally rich Bow Valley.